developingAlex/jacow-validator/README.md

 4. Ensure pipenv is installed:

-    a.
-For linux, ensure homebrew is installed - could require a restart
+    1. For linux, ensure homebrew is installed - could require a restart

-    b. `brew install pipenv`
+    1. `brew install pipenv`

-    c. alternatively without homebrew: `pip install pipenv`
+    1. alternatively without homebrew: `pip install pipenv`

-1. Ensure your pipenv is running the latest version of python:
+5. Ensure your pipenv is running the latest version of python:

     1. In a terminal `cd` into your project's directory

     1. `pipenv install python 3.7` (this project makes use of syntax only available in python > 3.5)

+6. Ensure dependencies are installed: `pipenv install`

 ## Running